paraglider-project/paraglider/docs/source/developers/contributing.rst

 Contributing
 ========================================

-Welcome to the repo!
+Welcome to the Paraglider!
 We're currently building Paraglider with a small cross-industry team.
 We'll update this guidance further as we move closer to being a public open source project.
+We suggest looking through our `issues <https://github.com/paraglider-project/paraglider/issues>`_ for some ideas for initial contributions and getting familiar with the code.

 Creating issues
 --------------------
-Please create issues for needed work and bugs in this repo.
+Please create issues for needed work and bugs in the `repo<https://github.com/paraglider-project/paraglider>`_.

 Sending pull requests